Rishabh044/arcade-ai/README.md

 I've sent a message to Sam letting them know you'll be late to the meeting.
 ```

-The LLM API eliminates common integration challenges by providing:

--   Support for multiple LLM providers (OpenAI, Anthropic, Groq, Ollama)
--   Automatic tool format conversion between different LLMs
--   Built-in retry logic for failed tool calls
--   Seamless OAuth flows on demand with only the OpenAI client.
--   Reduce network calls and client code sprawl with `tool_choice` options (`"generate"` or `"execute"`)

 ### Tools API

-Use the Tools API when you want to integrate Arcade's runtime for tool calling into your own agent framework (like LangChain or LangGraph), or if you're using your own approach and want to call Arcade tools or tools you've built with the Arcade Tool SDK.
+Use the Tools API when you want to integrate Arcade's runtime for tool calling into an agent framework (like LangChain or LangGraph), or if you're using your own approach and want to call Arcade tools or tools you've built with the Arcade Tool SDK.

-Features:

--   Tool format retrieval for conversion between different LLMs
--   Methods for customizing Auth flows
--   Authorize tools by tool name and user id
--   Execute tools by tool name and input

 Here's an example of how to use the Tools API to call a tool directly without a framework: